-Passing this test alone is not a guarantee of approval however as “exceptional quality” is just one of the six criteria.
-For example, in 2022, a proposed Paragraph 80 build in Northumberland judged by a planning officer to be an exceptional design was eventually rejected because it was on green belt land.
+It is important to note that passing the “exceptional quality” criterion is not a guarantee of approval; this is because “exceptional quality” is just one of the six criteria.
+For instance, in 2022, a proposed Paragraph 80 development in Northumberland, which a planning officer determined to be an outstanding design, was ultimately declined due to its location on green belt land.

 4. Raise standards of design in rural areas

-That doesn’t just mean the building design and its place with its immediate surroundings.
-It also means the materials used, the standard of workmanship during construction, the sustainability of the project and the use of technology.
+Paragraph 80 properties inspire architects and future architectural design.
+This influence extends beyond the building’s design and relationship with its immediate surroundings.
+It encompasses the materials employed, the level of craftsmanship exhibited during construction, the project’s sustainability, and the use of advanced technology.

-In the Planning Inspector’s opinion on the “neo-classical building” mentioned just above, the project was described as “an example of a development that achieves two seemingly opposing outcomes: to both integrate within an existing bucolic landscape and to impose a manmade ‘statement’ in a similar manner to the country-house architecture of the past.
+In the Planning Inspector’s opinion on the “neo-classical building” mentioned just above, the project was described as “an example of a development that achieves two seemingly opposing outcomes: to both integrate within an existing bucolic landscape and to impose a manmade ‘statement’ in a similar manner to the country-house architecture of the past.”

 “Accordingly, it is a modern interpretation of a traditional style of English architecture that has been appropriately executed and, as such, could be an exemplar for similar development.”